 Nuchas is a company that currently operates food kiosks and stands and wants to expand its wholesale manufacturing of a South American staple: empanadas.
 The entrepreneur behind Nuchas is an immigrant from Argentina who came to the United States nine years before appearing in the tank and he’s passionate about bringing better empanadas to Americans.

-He had a dream to transform a staple of his Argentinian culture, the iconic empanada, and share it with Americans around New York City.
+He had a dream about the iconic empanada to help transform a staple of his Argentinian culture and share it around New York City with Americans.

 There are the traditional Argentinian empanadas with beef, onions, hot pepper powder, oregano, hard-boiled egg and olives, and there are the empanadas that represent cultures from around the world.